Mobvoi: TicWatch Pro 5

 Released on May 5, 2023, the Ticwatch Pro 5 was the first watch to release with the new Snapdragon W5+ chipset, promising up to 2x faster speeds.
 It features a larger, It launched featuring Wear OS 3.5, but was updated to Wear OS 4.0 in September 2024.
 This update combines multiple of its proprietary fitness apps: TicBreathe, TicPulse, TicOxygen, and TicZen, into an updated and unified TicHealth app.
 In addition, it also features improved automatic fitness tracking and adds new exercise tracking modes.
 Due to Google's outsourcing of the Wear OS system app to individual manufacturers, users with Wear OS 4 and above must also install the new Mobvoi Health app to control the watch instead of the 2 prior apps, Wear OS and Mobvoi App.
 In addition, due to a new security policy, it now requires a functional Google account to be logged in for many features such as Google Calendar, Play Store, and Google Maps to work.

 It was initially released in a single color, Obsidian, but later a Sandstone color scheme featuring beige accents was released featuring otherwise identical specifications.
 It was rated 4/5 by PCMag, who praised the dual-screen functionality, the resolution of the screen itself, and the battery life but criticized the lack of Google Assistant and cellular options, and 7/10 by The Verge, who praised the performance but was highly critical of the potential software support and delayed release.
 As of 2025, it has been succeeded by the Ticwatch Pro 5 Enduro, but is still on sale.

 Ticwatch Pro 5 Enduro

-The Ticwatch Pro 5 Enduro is a version of the Ticwatch Pro 5 with a longer, 90-day battery life.
+The Ticwatch Pro 5 Enduro is a version of the Ticwatch Pro 5 with a longer, 90-hour battery life.
 Physically identical to the Pro 5 save for a new scratch-resistant sapphire front glass, it launched with Wear OS 4.0.